1. Materials which can be completely biodegraded (bio-assimilated) by micro-organisms such as bacteria, fungi and algae.

 Materials that are compostable under composting conditions, heat, humidity, oxygen and with the presence of micro-organisms will break down in to CO2, water and nutrient-rich compost within a specific time frame.

-Why compost matters – Usually food packaging is too contaminated with food waste to recycle and usually goes to incineration or landfill.
-Compostable packaging avoids incineration and landfill and returns organic matter to soil.
+Why compost matters – Food packaging can be too contaminated with food waste to recycle and usually goes to incineration or landfill.
+Compostable packaging can be disposed off with food waste (where accepted) avoiding incineration and landfill and returns organic matter to soil.

 Bagasse / sugarcane